danmt/html-sections/README.md

 > The `<div>` element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.
 > w3schools.com

 Is common to be tempted to use `<div>` with some styles instead of learning about the available elements in HTML5.
 I have to tell you, if you do that, you're hurting your users.
-The truth is each element has a specific purpose, you should be using the right one, `<div>` is useful when you want to group some elements and give them some styling, that doesn't mean you should make buttons with `<div>`.
+The truth is each element has a specific purpose, you should be using the right element, `<div>` is useful when you want to group some elements and give them some styling, that doesn't mean you should make everything with `<div>`.

 > The `<section>` tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document.
 > w3school.com